facebook/facebook-php-business-sdk/README.md

 ```

-Once instantiated, the Api object will allow you to start making requests to the Ads API.
+Once instantiated, the Api object will allow you to start making requests to the Graph API.

 ### Fields names

-Due to the high number of field names in the Ads API existing objects, in order to facilitate your code maintainability, enum-like classes are provided.
+Due to the high number of field names in the Graph API existing objects, in order to facilitate your code maintainability, enum-like classes are provided.
 These files are stored under the `FacebookAds/Object/Fields` directory.
 You can access object properties in the same manner you would usually do in php: